-You can request a refund within 30 days of purchasing an annual plan or 48 hours of purchasing a monthly plan.
-But watch out for one hidden cost: If you’ve purchased an annual plan with a free domain, the list price of your domain name will be deducted from your refund.
+You have the option to request a refund within 30 days of purchasing an annual plan or within 48 hours of purchasing a monthly plan.
+However, be aware of one hidden cost: if you bought an annual plan with a free domain, the list price of the domain name will be deducted from your refund.

 There’s no button to click to cancel your account – instead, you’ll have to contact customer support to process the request for you.